Sweden at the 2020 Summer Olympics: Table tennis

-Sweden entered four athletes into the table tennis competition at the Games.
+Sweden entered five athletes into the table tennis competition at the Games.
 The men's team secured a berth by advancing to the quarterfinal round of the 2020 World Olympic Qualification Event in Gondomar, Portugal, permitting a maximum of two starters to compete in the men's singles tournament.
 Meanwhile, Linda Bergström scored a second-match final triumph to book one of the five available places in the women's singles at the 2021 ITTF World Qualification Tournament in Doha, Qatar.

 On 20 November 2019, table tennis player Mattias Falck was officially selected to the Swedish roster for the Games.
 In May 2021, Anton Källberg and Kristian Karlsson were also selected, and Jon Persson was listed as the reserve to the men's team.
 Christina Källberg was added to the squad in June 2021.

 Tennis

 Rebecca Peterson qualified for women's singles based on the world ranking released in June 2021.
 The Swedish Olympic Committee had selected her in advance as they expected her to qualify.